PGDip, MBACP(Integrative Psychotherapist & Counsellor), UKCP

-I am an experienced and qualified integrative psychotherapist and counsellor with years of experience working with a wide variety of difficulties including post-traumatic stress disorder, anger, personality disorders, abuse, violence, parenting and motherhood, depression, early childhood trauma, anxiety, anger, loneliness, guilt, loss and bereavement, development delay, social, behavioural and emotional difficulties and relationship difficulties.
+I am an experienced and qualified integrative psychotherapist and counsellor with years of experience working with a wide variety of difficulties including post-traumatic stress disorder, social anxiety, anger, personality disorders, narcissism, autism, dissociative disorder, abuse, violence, parenting and motherhood, depression, early childhood trauma, anxiety, anger, loneliness, guilt, loss and bereavement, development delay, social, behavioural and emotional difficulties and relationship difficulties.

 I value a collaborative relationship with my clients and draw from a variety of therapeutic techniques, along with various modalities including psychodynamic, existential, transpersonal, gestalt and humanistic practices.
 An integrative approach recognises the importance of the whole person, valuing an awareness of the body, feelings, spirit, and intellect.
 My approach takes into consideration the emotional, mental, physical, spiritual, social and cultural aspects of the individual.
 This way of working is respectful of diversity and difference and ensures acute attention is paid to the unique character of the individual.
 My aim as a psychotherapist is to create a safe space that you can work from, to investigate and understand thoughts and feelings which may seem overwhelming